Towards the Detection of Diffusion Model Deepfakes: Background on DM s

-where mean $\mu_\theta$ and covariance $\Sigma_\theta$ are given by the output of the model (or the latter is set to a constant as proposed by Ho et al.~\cite{hoDenoisingDiffusionProbabilistic2020}).
+where mean $\mu_\theta$ and covariance $\Sigma_\theta$ are given by the output of the model (or the latter is set to a constant as proposed in~\cite{hoDenoisingDiffusionProbabilistic2020}).
 Predicting the mean of the denoised sample $\mu_\theta(\rvx_t,t)$ is conceptually equivalent to predicting the noise that should be removed, denoted by $\epsilon_\theta(\rvx_t,t)$.
-Predominantly, the latter approach is implemented (e.g.,~\cite{hoDenoisingDiffusionProbabilistic2020, dhariwalDiffusionModelsBeat2021}) such that training a \ac{DM} boils down to minimizing a (weighted) mean-squared error (MSE) ${\Vert \epsilon - \epsilon_\theta(\rvx_t, t) \Vert^2}$ between the true and predicted noise.
+Predominantly, the latter approach is implemented (e.g.,~\cite{hoDenoisingDiffusionProbabilistic2020,dhariwalDiffusionModelsBeat2021}) such that training a \ac{DM} boils down to minimizing a (weighted) \ac{MSE} ${\Vert \epsilon - \epsilon_\theta(\rvx_t, t) \Vert^2}$ between the true and predicted noise.
+Note that this objective can be interpreted as a weighted ELBO with data augmentation \cite{kingma2023understanding}.
+For a recent overview on \acp{DM} see \cite{yang2023DiffusionReview}.